hjadmz/adaptive-prompt-optimizer/README.md

 Never fabricate or assume information.
 When uncertain, state so explicitly and propose evidence-based alternatives.

 **2. Self-Assessment**
-Models must evaluate their operational boundaries and capabilities before proceeding with reasoning.
+Models must evaluate their operational boundaries and capabilities before proceeding.

 **3. Calibration**
 Reasoning depth and complexity must align with user needs and model limitations.